dankraus/padawan360/README.md

 A lot of the instructions here are relevant to the original [Padawan PS2](http://astromech.net/droidwiki/index.php?title=PADAWAN) setup instructions.
 A good chunk of the documentation is reproduced here.

 It is strongly recommended that you read this guide completely a few times before plugging things in or trying to run things.
+You should also review the code to get familiar with some of the options available to adjust.

 [The thread on Astromech for Padawan360 can be found here ](http://astromech.net/forums/showthread.php?t=19263_)